inventree/inventree-docs/docs/start/deploy.md

 pip3 install gunicorn
 ```

+!!! warning "Python Environment"
+    Ensure that gunicorn is installed within the same python environment context as the InvenTree install - otherwise gunicorn will not be able to import the correct python modules.

 ### Configure Static Directories

 Directories for storing *media* files and *static* files should be specified in the ``config.yaml`` configuration file.
 These directories are the ``MEDIA_ROOT`` and ``STATIC_ROOT`` paths required by the Django app.
 Ensure that both of these directories are correctly configured for your setup.